-This article was last updated Dec 05, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Dec 05, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 News of yet another data breach may have you rolling your eyes as they’ve become so commonplace.
 However, the recent hacking of some 500 million guests of Marriott’s Starwood hotel reservation system is a big deal that should shake Americans out of their data breach fatigue and motivate them to take action.